 Aishwarya was born in Allahabad, India.
 Soon after she was born, her mom moved to the US by herself for an engineering job while Aishwarya’s dad stayed in India with Aishwarya until she was 19 months old.
 Then, they joined her mom in the states.
-When they got there, her parents both applied to MIT Sloan, MIT’s business school, at the same time.
+When they got there, her parents both applied to MIT Sloan, MIT’s business school.
 Her dad got in, but her mom didn’t.
 Her mom then decided to put her career on the backburner to focus on raising Aishwarya and her brother.

 Twenty years later, this year, Aishwarya’s mom applied for the Bradford Fellowship program at Harvard.
 If she got in, she’d receive a full-tuition scholarship, full salary, and a company-sponsored sabbatical while getting her Masters in Public Administration from the Kennedy School.

 She got in.
 Aishwarya tells me how proud she is of her mom, for her determination to get in, for studying so hard, for taking classes every Saturday to improve her English for the interviews.

 I feel a sense of responsibility to do my best and help other women realize their potential, because I’m lucky to have the opportunities that I do.
 I have family rooting for me back in India.

 Seeing her mom’s journey, and knowing what her parents have overcome, has made Aishwarya the ambitious person she is.
 “I feel a sense of responsibility to do my best and help other women realize their potential, because I’m lucky to have the opportunities that I do.
 I have family rooting for me back in India.”